 Career Development and Experiential Learning

-Krystle tenBrink joined the Quest Student Life Team in August 2012, bringing along with her a strong background in outdoor recreation; community outreach; volunteer and project management; and environmental sustainability.
+Krystle tenBrink joined the Quest Student Life Team in July 2012, bringing along with her a strong background in outdoor recreation; community outreach; volunteer and project management; and environmental sustainability.

 Krystle holds a bachelor’s degree of Tourism Management from Capilano University, North Vancouver.
 Krystle is also a Director of the local non-profit Squamish CAN (Climate Action Network).
-Since working with Squamish CAN, Krystle has co-directed many community based projects, including the downtown Squamish CAN Grow Community Garden and the Mamquam Edible School Yard Project (MESY), and founded the Squamish Food Policy Council.
-She continues to build strong community support in efforts to advance sustainable food systems in Squamish and the Corridor.
+Since working with Squamish CAN, Krystle has co-directed many community based projects, including the downtown Squamish CAN Grow Community Garden’s and the Mamquam Edible School Yard Project (MESY), and founded the Squamish Food Policy Council.
+She continues to build strong community support in efforts to advance sustainable food systems in Squamish and the Sea-to-Sky Corridor.

-If Krystle were to attend Quest as a student, her Question would be: “How can we create a food system that allows for all people to have access to enough nutritious, safe, ecologically sustainable, and culturally appropriate food at all time”.
+If Krystle were to attend Quest as a student, her Question would be: “How can we create a food system that allows for all people to have access to enough nutritious, safe, ecologically sustainable, and culturally appropriate food at all time?”